elchs/LetoDBf/Readme.txt

-                                    operation and creating workareas on the server with same workarea settings as at client [ WA number, alias, filter conditions, relations ] ( in default mode '0' each file is opened only one time and have only one virtual workarea for all users -- no relations at server active ).
+                                    operation and creating workareas on the server with same workarea settings as at client [ WA number, alias, filter conditions, relations ] ( in default mode '0' each file is opened only one time and have only one virtual workarea for all users -- no relations at server are active, Alias names at server internally different ).
                                     When set to '1', it is also combined with "Share_Tables" setting, where "Share_Tables = 1" signalizes LetoDB that there will be 3rd party [non LetoDBf application] simultanous access to DBF tables.
                                     With "Share_Tables = 0" some internal performance increasing shortcuts
-                                    can be done.
+                                    are done.
-                                    Useful for UDF action at server, as the UDF function get same workarea environment as the client have.
+                                    Choose this to '1', if you plan to execute server side UDF functions.
-      Cache_Records            -    The number of records to read into the client read cache, used for skipping etc. at client side without new requesting the server.
+      Cache_Records            -    The number of records to read into the client read cache, used for skipping etc without new requesting the server.
                                     Records are valid at client as long as the hotbuffer timeout.
                                     Default is 10, minimum is 1 (slow performance), good values are 10 - 50,
                                     theoretical ! maximum 65535.
 Adapt for performance in your environment.